guiyunbao/geospatial-benchmark/README.md

 ### Query A: Find nearest location

-Pick a random location from the dataset, find the closest location in the dataset.
+Pick a random location, find the closest location in the dataset.

 Query will be run 10000 times.

 ### Query B: Find locations within a radius

-Pick a random location from the dataset, find all locations within 1000km.
+Pick a random location from the dataset, find all locations within certain distance.

 Query will be run 5000 times.

 ### Query C: Find locations within a radius and order them.

-Pick a random location from the dataset, find all locations within 100km, order by distance.
+Pick a random location from the dataset, find all locations within certain distance, order by distance.

 Query will be run 5000 times.